MicrosoftDocs/power-automate-docs/articles/process-mining-alm-rebind-without-comp.md

        :::image type="content" source="media/process-mining-alm-rebind-without-comp/new-workspace.png" alt-text="Screenshot of selecting a new workspace for your process with the same report name as your previous report.":::

-1. (If you skipped step 4) Attach a custom Power BI workspace to the process:
+1. (If you didn't do step 5) Attach a custom Power BI workspace to the process:
     1. Go to the process details page for the process.
     1. On the **Details** card, select **Edit**.
     1. From the **Power BI workspace (optional)** dropdown menu, select your **WkSpace B** Power BI workspace that you want to migrate customizations to.